 Currently, there is no FDA-approved vaccine to fight COVID-19.
 The Moderna mRNA vaccine Cove Study is a Phase 3 study to evaluate the safety and efficacy of this vaccine among many people.
 If this is proven to be effective, it could be the first vaccine available to prevent COVID-19.

-Who can participate in this study?
+Who is participating in this study?

-Why is this called the COVE StudyTM™?
+Why is this called the COVE Study™?

 For this study, the word “COVE” is an acronym for: Coronavirus Efficacy and Safety Study.
 The name implies protection from COVID-19, as coves can be thought of as sheltered inlets.

 The study length is 25 months and includes approximately 7 visits to the clinic and 24 phone calls.
-The overall time commitment spans 25 months, from the time of your first screening until your final appointment.
+The overall time commitment spans 25 months, from the time of the first screening until your final appointment.

 If you are diagnosed with COVID-19, you will have 2 additional clinic or home visits and daily telemedicine visits by videoconference or telephone for 14 days after illness visit or until your symptoms have resolved, whichever is later.

-If I participate, where will I have to go for these appointments?
+Where do participants have to go for these appointments?

-At this time, sites for enrollment will be located in Detroit at the Henry Ford Hospital Emergency Department (with a separate entrance); Henry Ford Health System Corporate Headquarters; 1 Ford Place, Detroit, 48202; and at the HAP building (home to the Employee Health clinic) across the street from the main hospital.
+At this time, sites for enrollment will be located in Detroit at the Henry Ford Hospital Emergency Department (with a separate entrance); Henry Ford Health’sCorporate Headquarters at 1 Ford Place, Detroit, 48202; and at the HAP building (home to the Employee Health clinic) across the street from the main hospital.

-Other than the injections what other procedures and commitments does this study include?
+Other than the injections, what other procedures and commitments does this study include?

 No, this is a randomized double-blind study.
 Randomization means that each person has an equal chance of receiving the actual Moderna mRNA vaccine or the saline injection.
 Half of the volunteers (50%) will receive the vaccine and half will receive a saline solution placebo.
-Double-blind means that neither you nor study team members know whether you received the vaccine or the placebo.
+Double-blind means that neither participants nor study team members know whether participants received the vaccine or the placebo.
 This is done to protect the integrity of the study.